marklove5102/TempleWare-External/README.md

    - Find the `TempleWare-External.exe` in the `\Release\x64\` folder.

 2. **Run the Executable:**
-   - Double-click the `TempleWare-External` file to launch it.
+   - Double-click the `TempleWare-External` file to launch it as administrator.
    - The tool will handle any necessary processes automatically.

 3. **Play CS2:**